Executive Education

 Today, every country faces the same risk: becoming a rule-taker in a world where norms are written faster than they can be understood or influenced.
 Fragmented governance and unequal access to power are widening gaps between those who shape the digital future and those who must adapt to it.

-TDGEP was created with a clear objective: to help governments build tech diplomacy as a core strategic capability — to secure sovereignty and translate technological change into national advantage.
+TDGEP was created with a clear objective: to help governments and tech corporations build tech diplomacy as a core strategic capability — to secure sovereignty and translate technological change into national advantage.

 Understand & Anticipate